 At the heart of the CRT monitor are a cathode ray tube at the rear end and a fluorescent screen at the front.
 The science geek-sounding cathode ray tube is essentially a vacuum tube with an electron gun, which through another science geek process called thermionic emission, generates a strong beam of electrons.

-With the use of various electromagnetic devices, that beam of electrons can be controlled then fired out of the tube at high speeds.
+With the use of various electromagnetic devices, that beam of electrons can be controlled and fired out of the tube at high speeds.
 The electrons finally hit the fluorescent screen at various points to create an image.

 - Because CRT monitors are deemed as “obsolete technology”, you can probably find a used one at very affordable prices… or for free.